-We are state licensed to Inspect septic systems, preform maintenance and file reports with the state on the operation of private and commercial of septic systems in the state of Virginia:
+We are licensed to inspect septic systems, perform maintenance and file health reports on the operation of private and commercial septic systems in the state of Virginia:

-- We also inspect septic systems requiring additional DEQ permits for direct discharge, commecial, rental and UV light systems.
+- We inspect septic systems requiring additional DEQ permits for direct discharge, commercial, rental, and UV light systems.